Medicare in Wyoming

 What is Medicare Advantage?

-Nearly all Wyoming Medicare beneficiaries opt for Original Medicare – only 16,558 people had Medicare Advantage coverage as of July 2023, which amounts to about 13% of Wyoming’s Medicare population enrolled in Medicare Advantage plans1 (although that’s up from just 6% in 2021).11 Nationwide, nearly 49% of Medicare enrollees were enrolled in Medicare Advantage plans10, but Original Medicare enrollment in Wyoming is much more popular.
+Most Wyoming Medicare beneficiaries opt for Original Medicare – only 22,825 people had Medicare Advantage coverage as of July 2024, which amounts to about 18% of Wyoming’s Medicare population enrolled in Medicare Advantage plans1 (although that’s up from just 6% in 2021).10 Nationwide, more than half of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of mid-2024,9 but Original Medicare enrollment in Wyoming is much more popular.

-That’s due in large part to the fact that much of Wyoming simply didn’t have many Medicare Advantage plans available for purchase.
-Prior to 2019, there were no Medicare Advantage plans in 15 of the state’s 23 counties2
+That’s due in large part to the fact that until the last few years, much of Wyoming simply didn’t have many Medicare Advantage plans available for purchase.
+Prior to 2019, there were no Medicare Advantage plans in 15 of the state’s 23 counties11

-But starting in 2019, one carrier began offering Medicare Savings Account plans (a type of Medicare Advantage plan) statewide in Wyoming.12 And other Medicare insurers have joined the state’s market since then; as of 2022, there are just eight counties in Wyoming that only have plans available from the carrier.5
+But starting in 2019, one carrier began offering Medicare Savings Account (MSA) plans — a type of Medicare Advantage plan — statewide in Wyoming.12 And other Medicare insurers have joined the state’s market since then.

 Medicare Advantage plans provide all of the benefits of Original Medicare (Part A, hospital coverage, and Part B, outpatient/medical coverage), although out-of-pocket costs and provider network access can differ considerably.
 Medicare Advantage plans also tend to include additional benefits, including Medicare Part D prescription drug coverage for drugs, nurse hotlines, fitness, and covered dental and vision services.